bvujovic/SensorNodeESP/README.md

 ## TODO
 - [ ] README.md: Change images where necessary.
 - [ ] Hub:
-    - [x] See some examples of ESP32 code that deals with time (summer/winter daylight, update/refresh time)
-    - [x] index.html: scd30 is the default sensor (type), xEco link added
+    - [x] Reset button
+    - [x] Auto reset every day on e.g. 22:22:22
-    - [x] Hide WiFi network
+    - [x] Hide SSID
+    - [x] Status Info: heap and storage - display USED instead of FREE
+    - [x] my_esp_now.h: new command "time", new test device ESP8266NodeMCU
+- [ ] Clients:
+    - [ ] (WIP) Try this solution for precise reporting by clients: client will sleep for e.g. 9 minutes, and then asks hub for current time and then sends data based on that time.
     - [ ] Add more sensor nodes
         - [ ] ATtiny & HC-12
             - [ ] Is ESP32 hub impaired by calling HC12.available()?
 Does it interfere with buzzer?
             - [ ] Remove ATtiny & STX882 from project if STX882 can't work precisely with ATtiny85 as with other microcontrollers
         - [ ] Microphone (noise levels)
 - [ ] Improve web app interface (chart.js disapears, shrinks)
 - [ ] Add 5V buzzer (with transistor)
-- [ ] Check if it's possible for ESP8266 to get back a value from the hub (two-way communication) and then go to sleep.
-    - [ ] If that's possible, write a code that returns how much (milli)seconds should client wait until next reporting to the hub.
-    - [ ] Maybe the solution for precise reporting by clients it for client to sleep for e.g. 9 minutes, and then asks hub for current time and then sends data based on that time.

 ## Add new client routine
+- my_esp_now.h:
-- my_esp_now.h: in setPeers() add new setPeer() call
+    - setPeers(): add new setPeer() call
         - setPeer(): set parameters: mac address, sensor type, device
     - Increase length of peers array: peer_info peers[]
     - Add new members to arrays: StrSensorTypes[], SensorTypesComment[]
+    - OnDataRecv(): if (p->type == SensorType::...)
+- Enums.h: Add new members to SensorType, Device
 - index.html:
     - CmbChartParamsChange(): adjusting chart for sensors with temp and hum
-    - lastChartParam: add default property for new sensor ...
+    - lastChartParam: add default property for new sensor

 ## Links